janevalencia/janevalencia-cypress-test-guru99/README.md

-# janevalencia-jitera-qa-test
+# janevalencia-cypress-test-guru99
-Applicant: **Jane Valencia**

 Role: **Software Engineer in Test / QA Automation Engineer**

-Company: **Jitera**

-Kindly read the following document to understand the test coverage and strategy being used to complete the automation test for the purpose of this assessment.

-Thank you!

-## Assessment
-This is the QA coding assignment with the purpose of testing the coding skill and automation skills of the candidates who apply to Jitera as QA Automation Engineer.

-The full description of the QA Automation Assignment can be accessed [here](https://iruuzainc.notion.site/QA-Automation-Assignment-76584d8a16f74e28a9b98c2f99bce003).

-In summary, the assessmment is to be graded based on:
+Task to be graded based on:
 - The coding style needs to be easy to read
-- Apply POM design pattern
+- POM design pattern
-- Optional: JS/TS, Cucumber
+- JS/TS proficiency

 The site to be tested is https://demo.guru99.com/V4/.